 Japan is the top contributor to the fund allocating $100 million.
 The U.S. has contributed $50 million.
 Overall, there are 10 supporting countries.

 Every dollar in grant contribution equals $4 in concessional financing.
 If the World Bank’s goal is reached, the international organization will be able to provide $6 billion in financing to middle-income countries for development projects.

 Two recent projects funded by the Global Concessional Finance Facility that benefited both native and refugee populations were a $250 million grant for improving water and electricity delivery and $200 million apportioned for updating the road system in Lebanon.

 The very first project funded by the facility was a $300 million investment called the Economic Opportunities for Jordanians and Syrian Refugee Program, which bolstered Jordan’s labor market.
-This was especially useful in Jordan, where 84 percent of refugees live in urban and rural areas as opposed to refugee camps.
+This was especially useful in Jordan, where 84% of refugees live in urban and rural areas as opposed to refugee camps.

-The issues facing countries who accept Syrian refugees is daunting.
+The issues facing countries that accept Syrian refugees are daunting.
 In relative terms, Lebanon has accepted the equivalent of the population of France moving to the U.S. Nevertheless, the global community has taken a step to alleviate the burden of a few countries to not only avert disaster but to recognize public good and promote international cooperation.

 – Sean Newhouse